Back arrow

 Hey Jane makes getting mifepristone and misoprostol together affordable and simple by offering medication abortion services online via secure chat with one of our medical providers.
 Begin by confirming that you’re eligible for a medication abortion.
 Next, you’ll connect with a provider and we’ll get a good picture of your needs, prescribe your medications, and answer any questions you might have.

-How to get an abortion at home
+How to get mifepristone at home

 Medication abortion now accounts for more than half of all abortions in the US, with 1 in 6 abortions done via telehealth.
 Laws around using telehealth services to begin your medication abortion process change frequently, which you can learn about here (or find more options available to you here)